-This Mangalorean Sardine Curry is made with sardine cooked in tangy and spicy coconut-based curry.
-This coastal Indian fish curry is from Mangalorean cuisine and is ready within 30 minutes for a quick lunch/dinner.
-Serve this buthai fish curry/tarle curry with hot steamed rice.
+This Sardine curry is a classic coastal fish curry made with fresh or canned sardines cooked in tangy and spicy coconut-based curry in just 30 minutes.
+This Indian fish curry is from Mangalorean cuisine perfect for a quick lunch/dinner.
+Serve this Tarle curry/bhuthai meen ghassi with hot steamed rice.
 Here’s how to make it with step-by-step photos and a quick video tutorial.

 You may also like these other popular Indian fish recipes from this website: